 What do they find?
-Well, that is contained in the pages of the both haunting and charming novel, Paris By the Book, which is out Tuesday.
+Well, that is contained in the pages of the both haunting and charming novel Paris By the Book.

 Callanan, who is an occasional Lake Effect essayist, says that one key idea the main character obsesses over is how we come to terms with reality juxtaposed with one's ideal image.